 Table of Contents

-In mathematics, the modulo operation gives the remainder of dividing one number by another number.
+In number theory, the binary modulo operation gives the remainder of dividing one number by another number.
 For example, the remainder of dividing by is .
 We say that ; we refer to the as the modulus or base of the operation.

-This is closely related to the division theorem:
+Remainders are closely related to the division algorithm:

-Division theorem: Let and be integers such that .
+Division algorithm: Let and be integers such that .
 Then there exist unique integers and such that , where .

-While this seems complicated, all it says is that if we have two integers and , we can express as a multiple of plus some constant remainder.
-Or, said differently, if we divide some integer (dividend) by a non-zero integer (divisor), then we’ll get an integer known as the quotient () and a remainder ().
+All this says is that if we have two integers and , we can express as a multiple of plus some constant remainder.
+Or, said differently, if we divide some integer (dividend) by a non-zero integer (divisor), we’ll get an integer known as the quotient () and a remainder ().
 This should sound familiar from your days of long division.
 Notice that the remainder can be zero if the quotient divides evenly into the dividend, as in .

-Simply put, the binary modulo operator () gives us the in this equation.
+The binary modulo operator () just gives us the remainder () in this equation.
 For example:

 Modular arithmetic also works with negative integers: